EmmaEwert/KITTY/docs/manual/tutorial.rst

 .. figure:: images/tutorial-collision-shapes.gif
 	:align: center

+	Adding tile Collision Shapes in the tileset

-By defining the collisions in the tileset rather than the tilemap, the collision shapes are reused;
+By defining the collisions in the tileset rather than the tilemap, the Collision Shapes are reused;
 you only need to define them once for each tile in the tileset, instead of having to make sure every collidable tile in your tilemap has a collider defined.

-This is the reason KITTY imports tile collision shapes, but not object shapes, as colliders.
+This is the reason KITTY imports tile Collision Shapes, but not object shapes, as colliders.

-Back in Unity, the tilemap now has a collider with all the collision shapes you defined.
+Back in Unity, the tilemap now has a ``Collider`` with all the Collision Shapes you defined.

 .. figure:: images/tutorial-tilemap-collider.png
 	:align: center

-	It's quite difficult to see the collider; I lowered the tilemap opacity to make the collider more visible in the Scene View.
+	I lowered the tilemap opacity to make the ``Collider`` more visible in the **Scene** view.

 Collision
 `````````

-Your entire tilemap automatically got a full-map collider in Unity by just defining a few tile
+Your entire tilemap automatically got a full-map ``Collider`` in Unity by just defining a few tile
-collision shapes in your Tiled tileset.
+Collision Shapes in your Tiled tileset.
 Neat.

-The collider doesn't stop the player yet, though.
-One way of making GameObjects interact with
+The ``Collider`` doesn't stop the :guilabel:`Player` yet, though.
+One way of making ``GameObject``s
-colliders in Unity is to add a ``Collider2D`` and a ``Rigidbody2D`` component, but since we don't
+interact with ``Collider``s in Unity is to add a ``Collider2D`` and a ``Rigidbody2D`` component, but
-need physics, just collisions, we can instead add a simple collision check around the ``Walk``
+since we don't need physics, just collisions, we can instead add a simple collision check around the
-method's movement loop in our ``GridController`` class:
+``Walk`` method's movement loop in our ``GridController`` class:

 .. code-block:: c#
 	:caption: GridController.cs